When users click on your product, they’re sent to a landing page on your website for that product. Set the URL for this landing page with the

 &, then replace it with

 - Don’t require users to register, sign in, or take any other actions to view information about your product.
-Make sure users see your final landing page immediately after clicking your ad.
+Make sure users see your final landing page immediately after clicking on your product.

 - Submit only one attribute per item.
 If you provide multiple link attributes for the same item, only one of them will be applied.

 - Use legally required redirects.
 For certain products, local laws may require that your users land on a separate page before your landing page.
 For example, you may need to verify age before users can access your site.
 After users get past this page, make sure your landing page meets all the same guidelines described earlier.
-Learn more about requirements for Shopping ads landing pages.
+Learn more about requirements for landing pages

 - Use a stable URL.
 The URL that you include shouldn’t change unless your landing page moves.
 For example, don’t use URLs with timestamps or parts that could change each time you submit your product data.
 Whenever you change your URL, your landing page will need to be evaluated and crawled.
 This process could cause unnecessary load on your servers.